mcc-us/ea/_questions/q-40questions-filing-status.md

 A. Lacie must use the standard deduction; she cannot itemize her deductions.
 B. Lacie may use the standard deduction or she may itemize her deductions.
-C. Lacie cannot use the standard deduction; she must itemize her deductions. correct
+C. Lacie cannot use the standard deduction; she must itemize her deductions.
 D. Lacie's itemized deductions must be zero.

 Correct Answer Explanation for C: